ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+after line 1 x = 4
+after line 2 y = 3
+after line 3 x = 3
+after line 4 y = 10
+after line 4 x = 3

+I'm not totally clear on the distinction between variables and their values.
+I think the values change as I showed, the variables do not.

 ## Question 4